 How it works:

-According to the self-consumption method, the producer-consumer uses the production of electricity from the PV system solely for self-consumption and therefore he will not be compensated for any surplus electricity is returned into the grid.
+According to the Net-Billing method, the producer-consumer uses the production of electricity from the PV system solely for Net-Billing and therefore he will be compensated for the surplus electricity is returned into the grid.
 Any energy produced that is not used for self-consumption but is returned to the grid will be counted by a meter which will be installed by EAC or any other supplier.
-This surplus will not exchange.
+This surplus will credit to the producer on a variable tariff knownas the avoidance cost.
 The PV power of each system must range from 10 kW to 10000 kW per applicant and per unit.

 What should be taken into account during the design of the PV system?

 In order to select the proper size of the PV system that will be installed the annual consumption of the load profile of each premise, as well as the expected produced energy of the PV system, which will be calculated using simulation programs for that specific area, must be taken into account.
 It is very important to calculate correctly the size of the PV system, so that adjusted to the real electrical needs of each premise.
-Therefore a precise design and accurate evaluation of the PV power of the system is required to find the optimal solution for the customer's consumption profile, in order to avoid unnecessary expenses to the degree where the produced energy is injected to the grid without any reimbursement.
+Therefore a precise design and accurate evaluation of the PV power of the system is required to find the optimal solution for the customer's consumption profile, in order to avoid unnecessary expenses.
 This will affect the usable energy that can be consumed by the producer-consumer from the PV system.
 Petrolina Solar Ltd, with its lengthy experience in both the study and installation of PV systems, provides its customers with a free in-depth study in terms of their needs and their consumption profile providing all the information they need to know before installing a PV system.

 Where can such a system be installed and how much surface area does it need?

-A PV system for the production of electricity for self-consumption can be installed on flat or inclined roofs of existing legitimate-constructed premises or within the plot in which the consumer’s premises are located and/or adjacent plots.
-It is also possible to install a direct line to the premises where the cost of the direct line will be paid by the applicant.
+A PV system for the production of electricity for Net-Billing can be installed on flat or inclined roofs of existing legitimate-constructed premises or within the plot in which the consumer’s premises are located and/or adjacent plots.
 Attention must be placed on the choice of the installation area of the PV modules to avoid any shading, especially during the hours of 9 a.m. - 3 p.m.

-Any individual or legal person whose premises have a commercial or industrial tariff has the right to apply for a self-consumption PV system.
+Any individual or legal person whose premises have a commercial or industrial tariff has the right to apply for a Net-Billing PV system.
 This includes commercial and industrial units, public buildings, army bases, schools, agricultural and livestock units, and fishing enterprises with the purpose of producing electricity for their own use.
+Also, a Net-Billing PV system can be installed in any premises of an individual physical person (residences).

 What is the cost of the PV system and what are the annual savings?